Renée Frigo

 Producer

-Renée Frigo is the founder of Oak Street Pictures, where she collaborates with top creative talent to bring compelling, story-driven films to life.
-Most recently, she produced MARCELLA, a documentary celebrating the legendary cookbook author Marcella Hazan—whom Julia Child called “her mentor for all things Italian.”
-Directed by Peter Miller and distributed by Greenwich Entertainment, the film won Best Feature Film at the 2025 Taste Awards and will enjoy its theatrical and broadcast release in 2025.
+Most recently, she produced MARCELLA, a documentary celebrating legendary cookbook author Marcella Hazan, whom Julia Child called “her mentor for all things Italian.”
+Directed by Peter Miller and distributed by Greenwich Entertainment, the film won the James Beard Award for Best Documentary and Best Feature Film at the Taste Awards.

 © 2025 Oak Street Pictures